AndersDeath/diary2/README.md

 # 07 August 2022 - Sunday - Yerevan

 I've came back to Yerevan.
 I've took many photos of Dilija.
-I've rent Toyota Corolla by the way
+I've rent Toyota Corolla by the way.
+The rest of the day I was resting. also we wathced a Train Bullet movie in the Dolma Garden mall.
+Probaly it is the last hollywood movie that i watched in Russian translation.
+In one week I will be in Russia.
+As you know western movies are banned there.